skip to content

 Structural studies of tabasheer, an opal of plant origin

-J Klinowski, CF Cheng, J Sanz, JM Rojo, AL Mackay
+J Klinowski, C-F Cheng, J Sanz, JM Rojo, AL Mackay

-– The Philosophical Magazine A Journal of Theoretical Experimental and Applied Physics
+– Philosophical Magazine A

 (1998)